-If you are planning to study at UWS and you are not a national of the European Economic Area (EEA) or Switzerland, then you may need to apply for a visa before travelling to the UK.
+If you are planning to study at UWS including nationals of the European Economic Area (EEA) or Switzerland, then you may need to apply for a visa before travelling to the UK.

 The type of visa you require depends on the course of study that you have chosen:

 The information provided here by the University is just guidance.
-Immigration laws change frequently, so for the most up-to-date visa information, we recommend that you visit the UK Government website.
+Immigration laws change frequently, so for the most up-to-date visa information, we recommend that you visit the UK Government's dedicated webpages:

-International students (non-EEA or Switzerland) coming to study at the University of the West of Scotland on a full-time course for longer than 6 months generally require a Tier 4 Student visa before travelling to the UK.
+International students (including EEA or Swiss nationals from 1 January 2021) coming to study at the University of the West of Scotland on a full-time course for longer than 6 months require a Student visa or valid immigration permission before travelling to the UK.

-The UKCISA website provides information on eligibility and requirements for Tier 4 Student visas.
+UK Council for International Student Affairs (UKCISA) provides information on eligibility and requirements for Student visas: